Background and Context

 Cultural Safety is an outcome based on respectful engagement that recognizes and strives to address power imbalances inherent in the healthcare system.
 It results in an environment free of racism and discrimination, where people feel safe when receiving health care.
 (College of Registered Nurses of Manitoba, 2019)

-Next Steps
+Ongoing Work and Next Steps

 We welcome your comments and your insights as we move forward in this journey.